-A small hospital system, 7500 employee hospital system – has a hospital on one side of the street and a long-term care facility on the other side of the street, and they hire Certified Nursing Assistants into both places.
-It turns out that if someone’s been a leader in a community organization they are slightly more likely to thrive in a CNA job in the hospital and slightly more likely not to be happy and to quit the job in the long-term care facility.
+A small hospital system, 7500 employee hospital system – has a hospital on one side of the street and a long-term care facility on the other side of the street.
+They hire Certified Nursing Assistants into both places.
+It turns out that if someone’s been a leader in a community organization they are slightly more likely to thrive in a CNA job in the hospital, and slightly more likely not to be happy and to quit the job in the long-term care facility.
 It only predicts less than 1% of the result, but it does tell you something.

 The other piece really is Keystroke Data.
-Again, if you ask someone a question, do they open another browser, do they skip it, do they hover over something… and that sort of data tends to be very significant in being able to predict whether or not someone’s going to stay in a job, someone’s going to show up to work on time in the job, someone’s going to report being engaged in a job, someone’s going to be involved in an incident.
+Again, if you ask someone a question, do they open another browser, do they skip it, do they hover over something?
+That sort of data tends to be very significant in being able to predict whether or not someone’s going to stay in a job, show up to work on time in the job, report being engaged in a job, or be involved in an incident.

 DAVID WESTIN: Applying your technique to Arena itself, what’s your track record, how do you know that you’re succeeding?